Existence theory for magma equations in dimension two and higher: Discussion

 First, our results were obtained in the ``constant bulk viscosity'' case and with integer nonlinearity $n$ for the permeability.
 This was largely to simplify presentation, and we believe our results could be extended via the same methods to the more general case,

-allowing for non integer exponents.
+allowing for non-integer exponents.
 Typical values of $m$ are $m\in[0,1].$

-Next, with respect to the time dependent problem, we made no mention of global-in-time results.
+Next, with respect to the time-dependent problem, we made no mention of global-in-time results.
 Global-in-time results were obtained in \cite{Simpson:2007kx} in $d=1$ for certain choices of the nonlinearity by making use of conservation laws of the form, in $d=1$,

 provided $n+m\neq 1,2$.
 An inspection of this shows that for $\phi-1\in H^1$, it is nonnegative and convex about the $\phi =1$ solution.
 Other expressions hold in the cases $n+m =1$ and $n+m=2$.
 For certain values of $n$ and $m$, \eqref{e:conlaw} provides {\it a priori} an upper bound on the $H^1$ norm and a lower bound on $\phi$, preventing it from going to zero.
 This lower bound makes use of the Sobolev embedding of $H^1$ into $L^\infty$, which does not hold in higher dimensions.
 Since our analysis requires pointwise control of a lower bound, any analog would require {\it a priori} estimates on the higher index Sobolev spaces.
 Unfortunately, for general nonlinearities, no higher order conservation laws are anticipated (see \cite{Harris:1999if} for some exceptions).